nz brand comparison

 Puppies

-Both work, but check feeding guides carefully — puppies need more per kg of body weight.
-K9 Natural’s higher protein and fat can be good for growth.
-ZIWI’s convenience wins for busy puppy parents.
-Neither is cheap for a growing pup.
+Both work for puppies, but check feeding guides carefully — puppies need more per kilo of body weight, and the cost adds up fast with a growing dog.
+K9 Natural’s higher protein and fat suits growth phases well; ZIWI’s convenience wins for busy puppy owners.
+See our best puppy food in NZ guide for how both stack up against purpose-formulated puppy kibble.

 Senior dogs